garciart/network-automation/exercises/README.md

 ## Access the Privileged EXEC mode of the device

-As I said, the base mode for interacting with the router is **Privileged EXEC Mode**.
+As I said, the base mode for interacting with the device is **Privileged EXEC Mode**.
 Go back to your **Console Terminal** and determine which mode you are in:

 - If the prompt is ```R1>```, enter ```enable``` to get to Privileged EXEC Mode.
 - If the prompt is not ```R1>``` or ```R1#```, enter ```end``` to get to Privileged EXEC Mode.